cpoff-rv/css-grid-intro/README.md

 That's more like it.
 Now we have a grid with 2 columns, each 500px wide.
 We can even shorten our declaration with the `repeat()` function, like so: `grid-template-columns: repeat(2, 500px)`.

+We're using pixels here, but any length unit is a viable option: rems, ems, percentages, you name it.

+Grid also brings a new unit of measurement to CSS: the `fr` unit represents a fraction of the available space in a grid container, and it's here to make our grid tracks flexible AF.

+> [note that fr always defers to fixed values]

+We can also specify rows using `grid-template-rows`.

 _[segway into TRACK SIZING: fixed vs flexible, the `fr` unit, etc]_

 _[discuss Flexbox vs CSS Grid, nature of one-dimensional layouts vs two-dimensional, including Codepen example]_